-Students who do not take FYP or LI can take more than 22 units but with the approval from the Dean.
+Students who do not take FYP or LI can take more than 22 units but with the approval from the Dean and must also fill the HEA-09a form (Course Registration Form).

 2. Probation Student Course Registration (P)

 Student with the "Probation" status are not allowed to register online, by themselves.
 The students must meet up with their RPS to obtain confirmation from the Dean.
 They also need to fill up form HEA-09b (Course Registration Form-Probation (P)) before handing it to the Assistant Registrar.
 Only the Assistant Registrar of School/Registrar Office is allowed to register the subjects for the students in this case.
 The numbers of units allowed is as in Table 6 below: